Complexity equals anything for multi-horizon black holes: Introduction

 \section{Introduction}

 In recent years, the holographic principle has attracted widespread attention as a good perspective for understanding the connections between quantum gravity and quantum field theory.
 The AdS/CFT correspondence~\cite{Maldacena:1997re,Witten:1998qj} allows us to quantitatively analyze the relation between the geometric quantities in the bulk spacetime and the entanglement properties of the boundary field theory~\cite{Ryu:2006bv,Ryu:2006ef,Maldacena:2013xja}.
 Quantum circuit complexity measures the difficulty of preparing boundary quantum states from a simple reference state~\cite{Jefferson:2017sdb,Chapman:2017rqy,Bernamonti:2019zyy,Brown:2017jil}.
 The definition of circuit complexity is ambiguous, because of the flexibility in the reference state or the quantum gates.
 In terms of the holography, quantum circuit complexity is considered to be dual to the bulk gravitational theory~\cite{Susskind:2014rva,Susskind:2014moa}.
-Recently, Krylov complexity has emerged as another candidate for describing holographic complexity~\cite{Rabinovici:2023yex}.
+Recently, Krylov complexity has emerged as another candidate for describing holographic complexity~\cite{Rabinovici:2023yex, Nandy:2024htc}.
+A review paper published this year provides a comprehensive overview of recent progress in quantum complexity and holographic complexity~\cite{Baiguera:2025dkc}.